 By Celia Coates

 We take in information through neurological systems connected to specific parts of the body: eyes, ears, body surface, tongue and nose.
-Physical responses to external stimuli are then translated into awareness.
+Physical responses to external stimuli are then translated into several kinds of awareness.

 Clairvoyance – clear seeing/vision